 For this recipe, I recommend using dried herbs so that there isn't extra moisture coming into the bread cubes.
 Use the fresh herbs when you make the stuffing.

 Store this gluten free stuffing mix in an air-tight container.
-I love using mason jars, but you can use any container or even a zip-style zipper bag.
+I love mason jars, but you can use any container or zip-style zipper bag.

 More gluten free Thanksgiving recipes: